Oremus-Labs/ol-model-manager/README.md

 - `mllm status` automatically falls back to the new `/system/summary` endpoint for Docker-Desktop-style dashboards (and still supports the legacy `/system/info` payload if the summary route is unavailable)
 - `mllm runtime activate|deactivate|status|switch` wrap the new `/runtime/*` endpoints for direct runtime control (with `--watch` to stream lifecycle SSE events)
 - `mllm playbooks list|get|apply|run` lets you version reusable install/activate workflows. `mllm playbooks run <name> --watch --auto-activate` streams long-running installs and optionally promotes the model once the job completes.
+- `mllm search` hits `/search` so you can discover catalog models, cached weights, jobs, Hugging Face cache entries, and notification channels from a single command (with suggested next actions and `--type` filters).
+- `mllm support bundle` downloads the `/support/bundle` archive—summary, runtime status, job snapshots, history, notifications, metrics—for quick handoff to support or archival.
 - `GET /recommendations/{gpuType}` - Suggested vLLM flags/notes for the GPU profile
 - `GET /recommendations/profiles` - List known GPU profiles (useful for UI dropdowns)
 - `GET /weights` - List all installed weight directories